Gladiator07/Text-to-image-synthesis-with-AttnGAN/README.md

 #### Python 3.7+ and Pytorch 1.x

+#### Play with this model: [Demo Link](https://share.streamlit.io/gladiator07/text-to-image-synthesis-with-attngan/main/app.py)

 ## About the project
-A PyTorch re-implementation of the paper AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks, which was released on 28 November 2017.
+A **PyTorch** re-implementation of the paper **AttnGAN**: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks, which was released on 28 November 2017.
 Please refer to the streamlit web-app to see the demo and explanation of this article.

 ### Sneak-peak into the webapp